motopress/mp-timetable/readme.txt

 == Description ==
 MotoPress Timetable plugin is an all-around tool designed to help you create online schedules for a single or multiple events, customize the appearance of each event, and display all the needed items in a carefully-crafted timetable.
 It also comes with Upcoming events widget that will help you keep the sidebar clutter-free.
 The plugin can be used for timetabling different types of events like various lessons, gym classes, festivals, conferences, ceremonies, case-studies, formal parties, concerts, and much more.
 It's handy in terms of backend management and maximum easy for your audience to use.

+Please find the step-by-step instructions of working with the plugin [here](http://www.getmotopress.com/files/motopress-timetable-plugin-documentation.pdf)

 = Key advantages =

 **Responsive design.** It's optimized to be viewed perfectly on different devices.
 A good step forward, the plugin was supplied with the ability to manually adjust the way to show your timetable on mobile devices and desktops.